azrulhasni/keymico/README.md

 Apart from global politics, technology lock in is another risk of using only one CSP.
-So we coded our business logic as a server less component on AWS, want to move that to Azure - well, that is not possible without recoding it.
+So we coded our business logic as a serverless component on AWS, want to move that to Azure - well, that is not possible without recoding it.
 Another aspect of lock down is data.
 Even if we are using standard base technology (such as a SQL compatible database) - it will still take a huge time to transfers